Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Quantifying Tumor Images Using Topology

 \subsection{Homology and Persistence}

 We begin by developing an intuition for {\em persistent homology} \cite{Edelsbrunner:2000aa, Zomorodian:2005aa}, which is a foundational concept in TDA.
-Briefly, persistent homology can be viewed as the data analytic counterpart to {\em homology} --- a theoretical component from of algebraic topology, where the goal is to develop methods to count occurrences of geometric patterns in arbitrary topological spaces (i.e.~generalizations of geometric objects).
-Therefore, homology groups provide a mathematical language for describing holes in a given topological space.
-The motivation behind classical algebraic topology is to then use these holes to distinguish or suggest similarities between different topological spaces.
-For a more detailed review and theoretical discussion of these concepts, see the \ref{appendix:math}.
+Briefly, persistent homology can be viewed as the data-analytic counterpart to {\em homology}---a theoretical concept from of algebraic topology, where the goal is to study the shape of abstract mathematical objects, such as sets and spaces, by counting occurrences of geometric patterns.
+In homology, the geometric patterns of interest are holes: homology groups provide a mathematical language for describing and keeping track of holes of an abstract mathematical object.
+The motivation behind classical algebraic topology is to then use these holes to distinguish between or suggest similarities among different abstract mathematical objects.
+For a more detailed review and theoretical discussion of these concepts, see the Supplementary Material.

 \paragraph{Homology.}